A cat receiving treatment for diabetes.

 A bottle of insulin is commonly referred to as a vial.
 All insulins are measured in units.

-There are two common concentrations which will be important when you buy your insulin syringe.
-Some insulin’s are u-100 (100 units in a milliliter) and others are u-40 (40 units in a milliliter).
-Because insulin’s are different, 3 units of one insulin may not be the same as 3 units of a different insulin.
+There are two common concentrations, which will be important when you buy your insulin syringe.
+Some insulins are u-100 (100 units in a milliliter), and others are u-40 (40 units in a milliliter).
+Because insulins are different, 3 units of one insulin may not be the same as 3 units of a different insulin.
 It is very important to verify the type of syringe and insulin match when filling your prescription to avoid over- or under-dosing your pet.

 There are several different types of insulin used on cats.
-They differ by what they are made from (some are pork, some are human-based) and how long they act in the body.
-The short acting insulins are referred to as “regular”, medium acting are referred to as “Lente” and long acting insulins are referred to as “Ultralente”.
+They differ by what they are made from (some are pork, some are human based) and how long they act in the body.
+The short acting insulins are referred to as “regular,” medium acting are referred to as “Lente,” and long-acting insulins are referred to as “Ultralente”.

-The most commonly used insulin’s in cats are:
+The most used insulins in cats are:

-How Often Does my Cat Need Insulin?
+How Often Does My Cat Need Insulin?

 Your veterinarian will determine this but based on the insulin’s available in the U.S. for cats, the most effective treatment for diabetes in cats is administration of insulin with intermediate duration of action twice daily.